adelodunoba85/adelodunoba85/README.md

 ### PROFESSIONAL SUMMARY

 I am a self-motivated persion with a strong background in Computer Science, Programming, Engineering and Education.
-Experienced in deciphering intricate algorithms, modifying data, developing creative hypotheses for perceptive analysis, creating and maintaining a dynamic website.
+Experienced in deciphering intricate algorithms, modifying data, developing creative hypotheses for perceptive analysis, and also creating and maintaining a dynamic website.
 I am passionate about embracing new technologies and applying machine learning and artificial intelligence techniques to derive meaningful insights.